Fang-Molly/English-learning/Modern Family Scripts/S01E01 Pilot/Scene 01: Dunphy Household.md

 Phil : I got it.
 Where's the baby oil?

-Claire : It's on our bedside tip...
-I Don't know, find it.
-Come on!
+Claire : It's on our bedside tab...(mutters) I Don't know, find it.(walks into cupboard door) Come on!

+(Commentary)

 Claire : **I... was out of control growing up**, there, you know, i said it.
 I...I, **I just don't want my kids to make the same bad mistakes I made.
-If Haley never would exhibit on a beach in Florida, half naked**...**I've done my job.**
+If Haley never wakes up on a beach in Florida half naked**...**I've done my job.**

 > * ***be/get/run out of control (doing sth)***
 >